eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 - released according to independent schedules.

-Therefore, we can often identify the modules that comprise our program by looking at the program is maintained, released, and distributed.
+Therefore, we can often identify the modules that comprise our program by looking at how the program is maintained, released, and distributed.

 A module has: